-For initial funding or subsequent deposits to a Program Account managed with tax-smart investing techniques, Fidelity must be provided with tax basis information for all securities that will be managed.
-Discretionary portfolio management will not occur for such a Program Account until the completed tax basis information has been received.
-Although Fidelity is required to report certain tax basis information to the Internal Revenue Service, Fidelity will not otherwise verify (and is not otherwise responsible for) the accuracy of the tax basis information provided.
+For initial funding or subsequent deposits to a taxable Program Account, Fidelity must be provided with tax basis information for all securities that will be managed.
+Discretionary portfolio management will not occur for a taxable Program Account until the completed tax basis information has been received.
+We will rely on the tax information provided by the client and will not verify the tax basis information provided; clients are able to update such tax basis information by contacting a Fidelity representative.
+If securities received by the client as a gift are deposited into a Program Account, we will use the tax basis information provided to us in connection with the gift.